SN-1604/ARNLE/README.md

 ```Python
 pip install -r requirement.txt
 ```
+* ELMoformanylangs (https://github.com/berkay-onder/ELMoForManyLangs) is neccessary to run the embedding process. <br>
-The ELMo language model pre-trained with coronavirus ORF1ab, Spike, Envelop, Membrane and Nucleocapsid is available on Zenodo (DOI:10.5281/zenodo.8207208).
-The supervised Bi-LSTM classifier trained on coronavirus Spike protein can also be obtained on Zenodo (named as "model_supervised_attentional_recurrent_network"). <br>
+* The ELMo language model pre-trained with coronavirus ORF1ab, Spike, Envelop, Membrane and Nucleocapsid is available on Zenodo (DOI:10.5281/zenodo.8207208).
+* The supervised Bi-LSTM classifier trained on coronavirus Spike protein can also be obtained on Zenodo (named as "model_supervised_attentional_recurrent_network"). <br>
 # Usage
 ### Amino acid sequence embedding:
 ```Python